 JOIN THE SCG XI TEAM

-Rolling the arm over at Lords or smacking one to the boundary at the Sydney Cricket Ground are fanciful thoughts that most cricket fans would give anything to achieve.
+Rolling the arm over at Lord's or smacking one to the boundary at the Sydney Cricket Ground are goals that most cricket fans would give anything to achieve.

-The SCG XI offers members of the Sydney Cricket and Sports Ground Trust the opportunity to make these dreams a reality and is based on the models of the Marylebone and Melbourne Cricket Clubs offering social matches, joining domestic and international cricket tours, and attending exclusive events.
+The SCG XI offers members of the Sydney Cricket and Sports Grounds the opportunity to make these dreams a reality and is based on the models of the Marylebone and Melbourne Cricket Clubs offering social matches, joining domestic and international cricket tours, and attending exclusive events.

-The SCG XI play locally, interstate and around the world in an effort to promote and develop our wonderful game.
+The SCG XI plays locally, interstate and around the world in an effort to promote and develop cricket.
 New members are always encouraged, with a position available for everyone from players to administrators or umpires.